PabloMK7/libcwav/README.md

 ## Supported CWAV Audio Encodings
 Currently, the following audio encodings are supported (with looping).

+### PCM8/PCM16
+Uncompressed **8/16 bit PCM**.
+Useful if memory usage is not a problem.

 ### IMA ADPCM
 Lossy compression format, useful if the available memory is limited.
+Can only be played with **CSND**.

 ## Supported System Services
 Currently, the following system services used to play the audio are supported.